DorgeHrushikesh/Titanic-Data_Analysis-SQL/README.md

 ## Analysis

 The analysis is performed using MS SQL Server, a powerful relational database management system.
 The SQL queries and scripts for the analysis can be found in the `sql` directory of this repository.
-The main analysis file is named `titanic_analysis.sql`, and you can execute it in MS SQL Server to perform the analysis.
+The main analysis file is named `titanic.csv`, and you can execute it in MS SQL Server to perform the analysis.

 ## Results